Text-to-SQL Data Synthesis Pipeline

 : Standard SQL answerprompt

-: SQL component complexity assessmentsql_execution_difficulty
+: SQL component complexity gradesql_execution_difficulty

-: SQL execution complexity assessment
+: SQL execution difficulty grade

 - Example:

-{ "db_id":"california_schools", "SQL":"SELECT AVG(s.AvgScrRead) AS average_reading_score\nFROM satscores s\nINNER JOIN frpm f ON s.cds = f.CDSCode\nINNER JOIN schools sc ON f.CDSCode = sc.CDSCode\nWHERE s.cname = 'Alameda'\n AND f.\"Charter School (Y\/N)\" = 1\n AND f.\"Charter Funding Type\" = 'Directly funded'\n AND sc.County = 'Alameda';", "question":"What is the average reading score for directly funded charter schools in Alameda County?", "prompt":"Task Overview: /* Given the following database schema: ... /* Answer the following: What is the average reading score for directly funded charter schools in Alameda County? * Let's think step by step", "cot_reasoning":"To translate the natural language question into an executable SQLite query, we will follow these steps. ... we can construct the full SQLite query based on these steps:\n\n```sql\nSELECT AVG(s.AvgScrRead) AS average_reading_score\nFROM satscores s\nINNER JOIN frpm f ON s.cds = f.CDSCode\nINNER JOIN schools sc ON f.CDSCode = sc.CDSCode\nWHERE s.cname = 'Alameda'\n AND f.\"Charter School (Y\/N)\" = 1\n AND f.\"Charter Funding Type\" = 'Directly funded'\n AND sc.County = 'Alameda';\n```\n\nThis query follows the logic outlined above and ensures alignment with the reference solution.", "sql_component_difficulty":"medium", "sql_execution_difficulty":"medium" }
+{ "db_id":"california_schools", "SQL":"SELECT AVG(s.AvgScrRead) AS average_reading_score\nFROM satscores s\nINNER JOIN frpm f ON s.cds = f.CDSCode\nINNER JOIN schools sc ON f.CDSCode = sc.CDSCode\nWHERE s.cname = 'Alameda'\n AND f.\"Charter School (Y/N)\" = 1\n AND f.\"Charter Funding Type\" = 'Directly funded'\n AND sc.County = 'Alameda';", "question":"What is the average reading score for directly funded charter schools in Alameda County?", "prompt":"Task Overview: /* Given the following database schema: ... /* Answer the following: What is the average reading score for directly funded charter schools in Alameda County? * Let's think step by step", "cot_reasoning":"To translate the natural language question into an executable SQLite query, we will follow these steps. ... we can construct the full SQLite query based on these steps:\n\n```sql\nSELECT AVG(s.AvgScrRead) AS average_reading_score\nFROM satscores s\nINNER JOIN frpm f ON s.cds = f.CDSCode\nINNER JOIN schools sc ON f.CDSCode = sc.CDSCode\nWHERE s.cname = 'Alameda'\n AND f.\"Charter School (Y/N)\" = 1\n AND f.\"Charter Funding Type\" = 'Directly funded'\n AND sc.County = 'Alameda';\n```\n\nThis query follows the logic outlined above and ensures alignment with the reference solution.", "sql_component_difficulty":"medium", "sql_execution_difficulty":"medium" }

 Data Synthesis Pipeline:

-python /pipelines/api_pipelines/text2sql_pipeline_gen.py
+python /path/to/text2sql_generation_pipeline.py

-7. Pipeline Examples
+7. Pipeline Example

-class Text2SQLPipeline():
+class Text2SQLGeneration_APIPipeline():

 self.storage = FileStorage(